thepaulmacca/thepaulmacca.github.io/_posts/2024-10-18-Linting-Helm-Charts.md

 To have a look at a successful lint and test of a chart, have a look at this [workflow run](https://github.com/thepaulmacca/chart-testing-demo/actions/runs/11404343387/job/31733302231?pr=1).

-> This will work fine in most basic scenarios - but if you're using more advanced tooling and need to connect to external services for your tests, you should use the cluster in your own environment instead of using kind.
+> This will work fine in most basic scenarios - but if you're using more advanced tooling and need to connect to external services for your tests, you should use a cluster in your own environment instead of using kind.
 {: .prompt-info }

 ## Summary